adamfbentley/q-flood/README.md

 ## 📚 Research & Publications

-This project demonstrates practical quantum computing integration in scientific applications.
-Related research includes:
+This project demonstrates quantum computing implementation in a scientific software context.
+The HHL algorithm is implemented at demonstration scale following:

 - **HHL Algorithm**: Harrow, A. W., Hassidim, A., & Lloyd, S. (2009).
 "Quantum algorithm for linear systems of equations."
-Physical Review Letters.
+Physical Review Letters, 103(15), 150502.
-- **NISQ Applications**: Preskill, J. (2018).
+- **NISQ Era**: Preskill, J. (2018).
 "Quantum Computing in the NISQ era and beyond."
-Quantum.
+Quantum, 2, 79.

+**Note**: This implementation is for educational and demonstration purposes.
+Production quantum advantage for flood modeling requires quantum computers with 50+ qubits and error correction, which remain under development.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This license ensures the code remains open source even when used as a network service.

 ## 👤 Author